t-bast/bolts/02-peer-protocol.md

 Note that the `next_commitment_number` starts at 1, since commitment number 0 is created during opening.
 `next_revocation_number` will be 0 until the
-`commitment_signed` for commitment number 1 is send and then the revocation for commitment number 0 is received.
+`commitment_signed` batch for commitment number 1 is send and then the revocation for commitment number 0 is received.

 `channel_ready` is implicitly acknowledged by the start of normal